-So far this year, Altria Group (NYSE:MO) has lost 17.2% of its stock value.
-Although Altria’s first-quarter earnings were better than expected, investors fear that its investments in Cronos Group (NASDAQ:CRON) and JUUL could create headwinds for the company.
+So far this year, Altria Group has lost 17.2 percent of its stock value.
+Although Altria’s first-quarter earnings were better than expected, investors fear that its investments in Cronos Group and JUUL could create headwinds for the company.
 As a result, Altria stock has fallen.
-The stock has underperformed Philip Morris (NYSE:PM) and the broader equity markets.
-Philip Morris has fallen 10.7% YTD, while the S&P 500 Index has increased by 1.4%.
+The stock has underperformed Philip Morris and the broader equity markets.
+Philip Morris has fallen 10.7 percent YTD, while the S&P 500 Index has increased by 1.4 percent.
 Altria will likely report its second-quarter earnings before the market opens on July 28.
 Let’s look at analysts’ expectations for the quarter.

 Altria’s top line could fall

 Analysts expect Altria to report revenues of $5.08 billion in the second quarter of 2020.
-The amount represents a fall of 2.2% from $5.19 billion in the second quarter of 2019.
+The amount represents a fall of 2.2 percent from $5.19 billion in the second quarter of 2019.
 As reported by Bloomberg in June, Vivien Azer of Cowen and Company stated that cigarette consumers were trading down amid the COVID-19 outbreak.
 Her analysis indicated a growth in the deep discount category’s sales, while premium and branded-discount cigarette sales declined.
 She said that the shift in consumer preferences could hurt companies like Altria.
 Earlier this month, Barclays downgraded Altria due to concerns about declining market share.
-So, I expect that the decline in the total cigarette volume could drag the company’s top line.
+The decline in the total cigarette volume could drag the company’s top line.

 Meanwhile, the company closed its iQOS shops in Atlanta and Richmond amid the pandemic.
 The company also suspended in-person marketing initiatives, which could have a negative impact on its sales.
 However, favorable pricing could offset some of the declines.